Find out more about certification or view the register of certified contractors

 Safetree Contractor Certification provides forestry with an industry standardised assessment of a contractor’s suitability to work.
-This scheme was designed for forestry, by forestry.

 For contractors, certification demonstrates your professionalism to clients.
-It provides a benchmark that your health and safety systems can be designed to, and means everyone is held to the same standards.
+It provides a benchmark that your health and safety systems can be designed to and means everyone is held to the same standards.

 For forest owners and managers, using certified contractors provides an assurance that the companies you hire are competent to do the job.

 For workers, the scheme will lead to improved health and safety and employment conditions.

 The scheme was designed in consultation with the regulator, WorkSafe, and with extensive input from the industry.